 Apply your paint properly

-Once you’ve primed the walls, or if you skipped the priming step by using Glidden One Coat Interior Paint + Primer combination, you are ready to apply your new paint color.
+Once you’ve primed the walls, or if you skipped the priming step by using the Glidden One Coat Interior Paint + Primer combination, you are ready to apply your new paint color.
 As you apply the paint, be sure to pay attention to the paint’s unique characteristics.